-The traveller declaration can be completed one day prior to arrival in Estonia or on the day of arrival at: https://iseteenindus.terviseamet.ee.
+The traveller's declaration form can be submitted up to three days prior to arrival in Estonia or upon the day of arrival at: iseteenindus.terviseamet.ee.

 After submitting the declaration, the completed declaration form will be emailed to you.
 Please keep your completed declaration form in digital format or on paper so that you will be able to present it at the border if you are required to do so.

 Frequently asked questions

 1. What do I do if I get a red error message when submitting my declaration?

 Firstly, please make sure that you have properly filled in all of the fields.
 For example, your address must be specified in the following format: street name, house number, town, and county.